-Written by Debbie Herridge - Apprentice for Professional Academy
+Written by Debbie Herridge - Operations and Accounts Executive and former Apprentice for Professional Academy

 There is a stigma around university. many like my mother, believe that the only way to achieve a good career path is by going to university and achieve a degree.
 So, you can imagine her concern when I told her I was no longer considering university.
 However, after sitting down and discussing this matter with her, she has realised that you do not need to go down the university route to be successful.

 It’s that time of the year again!
-A-level results were released yesterday; I hope you got the results you were aiming for.
-Now, after last night’s partying, it’s time to think about your step forward.
+A-level results were released recently; and I hope you got the results you were aiming for.
+Now, after celebrating, it’s time to think about your step forward.
 If you are planning on going to university, you will be looking at different places and courses to find the ones that suits you best.

 After evaluating all the educational routes I could have taken after school, I realised that there is no ‘one-option-fits-all’ solution.
 It really depends on how you learn best, what career path you aspire to, and if it’s something that you want to do.
 If you had asked me what I was going to do last year I would have said “I am going to finish my A-levels then move on to studying Economics and Finance at university” mainly because all my friends were going to University and it seemed like the only step forward.
 I even filled out my UCAS application and was going to open days!
 But after dropping college and enrolling on to an Apprenticeship I’ve never looked back.

 Now that’s not to say it will be the same for everyone, like I said it depends on you.
 I like to learn things practically as opposed to listening and taking notes. … but if you are one of those people please get in touch and give me your tips and tricks of staying motivated for so long!
 There ARE other options out there, such as professional qualifications and Apprenticeships, which will allow you to learn and earn - you can kill two birds with one stone!

 There are many benefits to going down the Apprenticeship/professional qualifications route: